The Vanguard Forum for General Counsels

 Attendance is capped at 30 delegates.

-The faculty will be highly experienced General Counsels, as well as CEOs, Board members, and top leadership experts.
+The faculty will be highly experienced General Counsels, as well as CEOs, Board members, and top leadership experts, including the Vanguard Advisory Board.

-Stephen Cutler; Executive Vice President, Vice Chairman, Simpson Thatcher & Bartlett LLP
+- Stephen Cutler; past EVP and Vice Chairman, JP Morgan Chase; Partner, Simpson Thatcher & Bartlett LLP

 Additional faculty to be announced will include General Counsels, current/past CEOs and C-Suite executives, and leadership experts.